-(CNN) — Can't make it to Times Square on New Year's Eve?
-Worry not -- chances are there's a celebration closer to your home.
+Can’t travel to Times Square on New Year’s Eve?
+Worry not!
+Chances are, there’s a folksier New Year’s Eve celebration that’s probably closer to your home.

 1. Tallapoosa, Georgia: Possum drop